News, Updates, Information, Etc.

 Have been running it the last few days on straight BioD.
 Very clean burn.
 Very steady.

-Will be working on a design for a water heating loop.
+Will be working on a design for a water heating loop. (ended up making dual internal serpentine exchangers).

 Alcohol Drop In Burners also fit the HERRING..